AppleCynthia/SCLC/README.md

 Part6_T-cell_treated-vs-untreated.R

 UMAP visualization of subclustered T cells colored by cluster, subtype and patient.Heatmap showing the expression of selected markers of T cell subtypes.
 Stacked bar plot showing the fraction of T cell subtypes in each patient.
 Bar chart illustrating the GSVA score for most significant pathways enriched in CD8+ T cells from treated patients.
-Unsupervised clustering of GSVA scores of selected pathways enriched in CD8+ T cells from treated and treatment-naïve patients.Potential developmental trajectory of CD8+ T cells inferred by Monocle.
+Unsupervised clustering of GSVA scores of selected pathways enriched in CD8+ T cells from treated and treatment-naïve patients.
+Potential developmental trajectory of CD8+ T cells inferred by Monocle.